Krönleins: The Brewery into Ltd Co

 The founder Anders Julius Appeltofft died in 1851 of pneumonia - caught on a cold September night at a local restaurant.
 His widow ran the business until 1855 when their son Per Gustav Appeltofft took over, being the oldest of 8 brothers and sisters.
 Krönleins was by now in need of capital so the brewery was transformed into a joint stock company in 1861, which is one of the dates that can be seen on the facade of the brew house.
 The same year it is noted that the staff consisted of one brewer, one book-keeper, one cellar maid, nine brewers- and two stable boys as well as two more boys for janitorial duties.
 The company board determined in 1867 that the cost of the water transportation by horse carriage could be lowered by building a pipeline from the well to the brewery.
 The project developed into Halmstad's first permanent pipeline with many subscribers to get water.
 The brewery also made an agreement with the fire department to always have the water reservoir filled with water in the event of fires.
-This was in 1870 – 15 years before the city itself would offer such service.
+This was in 1870 – 15 years before the city itself offered such service.

 Pilsner beer

 When pilsner beer was first brewed in Sweden in the 1870s, the market consisted of Munich beer that dominated the market, and a new kind of bottom-fermented beer called "Swedish lager".
-The original pilsner came from the town Pilsen in the present Czech Republic where it had been brewed for a couple of decades.
+The original pilsner came from the city of Plzeň in the present Czech Republic where it had been brewed for a couple of decades.
 The pilsner filled a gap in the Swedish beer market.
 Pilsner was easy to drink, less sweet with a notable hop-bitterness and lighter in color than other beers.

 Move

 In 1897, the company decided to move the business from Stora Torg to its present premises on "Wester katt".
-A new house for brewing and malting was built in 1897-98, and it is still in use today.
+A new house for brewing and malting was built in 1897–1898, and it is still in use today.
 Apart from the brewhouse another building was built to house a fermentation basement and a cool ship.
 Electricity and steam were introduced industrializing the brewing process.
 In 1905 an electrical cooling machine was acquired which industrialized the cooling of the wort and the fermenting of the beer.
-Before the cooling machine was taken into operation ice from frozen lakes was utilized for cooling.
+Before the cooling machine was put into operation ice from frozen lakes was utilized for cooling.